-A systematic search of peer-reviewed literature was performed, including systematic reviews and meta-analyses, longitudinal, incident case-control and panel studies.
-61 publications were identified reporting visible mould or mould odour or quantitative assessment of culturable fungi or mould species.
+A systematic search of peer-reviewed literature was performed, including systematic reviews and meta-analyses, longitudinal, incident case-control, and panel studies.
+61 publications were identified reporting visible mold or mold odor or quantitative assessment of culturable fungi or mold species.

-In children, visible mould and mould odour were associated with the development and exacerbations of asthma, providing sufficient evidence of a causal relationship.
+In children, visible mold and mold odor were associated with the development and exacerbations of asthma, providing sufficient evidence of a causal relationship.
 Results from population-based studies in adults were too few and divergent to conclude at more than a limited level of evidence.
-Exposure to mould in a work building was associated with the incidence and exacerbations of occupational asthma, and we concluded at a sufficient evidence for an association.
-Systematic reviews, meta-analyses and longitudinal studies on the relationships between mould exposure and allergic rhinitis provide sufficient evidence of an association.
+Exposure to mold in a work building was associated with the incidence and exacerbations of occupational asthma, and we concluded sufficient evidence for an association.
+Systematic reviews, meta-analyses, and longitudinal studies on the relationships between mold exposure and allergic rhinitis provide sufficient evidence of an association.